Home

 There are three pillars of lifecycle marketing:

-• Personalization: Marketing methods use research, data tracking, and automation to provide personalized recommendations and messages to each customer.
+• Personalization: Marketing teams use research, data tracking, and automation to provide personalized recommendations and marketing messages to each customer.

 • Utility: Beyond personalization, lifecycle marketing also ensures that every marketing message is valuable to the recipient.